Anne Marie Louise d'Orléans, Duchess of Montpensier: Fronde

 In 1652, there was another Fronde, this time involving the Princes of the Blood.
 Mazarin was in exile and was not recalled until October 1653.
 The city of Orléans, Mademoiselle's namesake and the capital of her father's duchy, wanted to stay neutral in the civil war; the magistrates of the city had seen what the war had done to the nearby area of Blaisons and wanted to avoid the same fate.
 The city requested the input of Mademoiselle's father in order to avoid being pillaged.
 Gaston was undecided and Mademoiselle took it upon herself to go to Orléans to represent her father and put an end to the troubles.
 Travelling via Artenay, Mademoiselle was informed that the city would not receive her because she and the king were on different sides, referring to Mademoiselle's dislike for Mazarin.

 When Mademoiselle arrived at Orléans, the city gates were locked and the city refused to open them.
 She shouted that they should open the gates, but was ignored.
 An approaching boatman offered to row her to the Porte de La Faux, a gate on the river.
 Mademoiselle got onboard "climbing like a cat" and "jumping over the hedge" in order not to hurt herself and climbed through a gap in the gate.
 She entered the city and was greeted triumphantly, being carried through the streets of Orléans on a chair for all to see.
 She later said that she had never been "in so entrancing a situation".

 Staying for five weeks, she became attached, calling it "my town", before returning to Paris in May 1652.
-Paris was once again under a state of panic on the eve of the Battle of the Faubourg Saint Antoine; Mademoiselle, in order to allow the Prince of Condé into the city, which was controlled by Turenne, fired from the Bastille on the army of Turenne on 2 July 1652.
+Paris was once again under a state of panic on the eve of the Battle of the Faubourg St Antoine; Mademoiselle, in order to allow the Prince of Condé into the city, which was controlled by Turenne, fired from the Bastille on the army of Turenne on 2 July 1652.
 Mazarin remarked "with that cannon, Mademoiselle has shot her husband."